latent-to/developer-docs/docs/sdk/migration-guide.md

 ```

 **Note:** `mechid=0` refers to the first (or only) incentive mechanism in a subnet.
 Subnets can have multiple mechanisms (currently limited to 2), each with their own independent weight matrices and emissions.
 See [Multiple Incentive Mechanisms](../subnets/understanding-multiple-mech-subnets) for details.

+### Async Metagraph Initialization

+The async `_initialize_subtensor` method no longer terminates the subtensor instance after use, improving resource management and allowing for reuse of connections in async contexts.

 ## Migration Checklist